 For many years I’ve been a travel editor at national magazines, which has involved, among other things, skipping across the grid testing all the best (and not so best) hotels, resorts, spas, and excursions.
 Then I had babies—twins!—and my travel roll changed a bit.
-Sure, I still travel solo for work, but now my life also includes the Very Special Experience that is traveling with toddlers.
-Here are 10 of the most useful tips I’ve learned for staying in a hotel with kids — and keeping everyone happy.
-(Oh and another thing, my babies are too young for Kids Clubs so you won’t see that tip here.)
+They’re not babies anymore, but all parents know the Very Special Circus Experience that can be staying in a hotel with kids.
+Here are 10 of the most useful tips I’ve learned for staying in a hotel as a family — and keeping everyone happy.

 1) Call Ahead.